bjdash/apic-docs/README.md

 ### Designer {#designer}

-APIC privides a simplistic yet a powerful platform to design your APIs by defining models, traits and endpoints.
+APIC provides a simplistic yet a powerful platform to design your APIs by defining models, traits and endpoints.
 It also helps to group them into folders.
 [Know more about the Designer](/designer.md).

 ### Docs {#docs}